Abishai95141/TrueFIR/README.md

-# SecureFIR - Blockchain-Based FIR Filing System
+# TrueFIR - Blockchain-Based FIR Filing System

 A full-stack decentralized application for filing and managing First Information Reports (FIRs) using blockchain technology and IPFS for immutable, transparent record-keeping.